tomerfiliba/plumbum/docs/_news.rst

+* **2014.05.10**: Version 1.4.2 released.
+This is a maintenance release with mostly minor bug fixes, mostly revolving around Paramiko/Python 3 integration.

 * **2014.02.28**: Version 1.4.1 released.
 This is a maintenance release with mostly minor bug fixes and some new features to the Path class.